Engine Running Like New

 As the technology demands of Grand Prix racing have changed, the Mobil 1 team has rapidly and successfully evolved its products to remain at the forefront of competition, just as the cars adapt continuously through each season.
-In 2015 with drivers only allowed four engines per season (based on a 21-race calendar), a new Mobil 1 engine oil has been developed for the Honda RA615H engine to help keep the engine clean and minimize friction and wear.
+In 2016, with drivers allowed only five engines per season (based on a 21-race calendar), a new Mobil 1 engine oil has been developed for the Honda RA616H engine to help keep the engine clean and minimize friction and wear.

-Longevity and performance are vital in Grand Prix racing, with each engine expected to cover thousands of kilometres while making more power from a smaller displacement.
-The lubricant must help keep the engine’s internal surfaces clean and free from deposit build up, and also prevents wear.
-As the engine is currently frozen, the team have to be more creative in their thinking; focusing on fewer items but with far more intensity.
+Longevity and performance are vital in Grand Prix racing, with each engine expected to cover thousands of miles while making more power from a smaller displacement.
+The lubricant must help keep the engine’s internal surfaces clean and free from deposit build up, and also help prevent wear.
+The team have to be creative in their thinking; focusing on every item with high intensity.
 Mobil 1 Engine Oil helps ensure that the same level of power is there when the driver needs it most, at the first corner or the last.

 Hydraulics: Fluid Thinking